Protein is an essential nutrient your body uses to build and repair tissues.

 One study treated 15 people who had high blood lipid levels with 40 grams of alfalfa seeds, three times daily, for eight weeks.
 These people had a 17% reduction in total cholesterol and an 18% reduction in “bad” LDL cholesterol (11).

-Protein Content: A 1-cup (33-gram) serving of alfalfa sprouts contains 1.3 grams of protein, while 100 grams of alfalfa sprouts contains 4 grams.
+Protein Content: One cup (33 grams) of alfalfa sprouts contains 1.3 grams of protein, while 100 grams of sprouts contain 4 grams of protein.
 Protein accounts for 42% of its calories.

 Spinach is one of the most nutrient-dense leafy green vegetables you can eat.